 The program is designed to provide crosscutting understanding of the interactions among biophysical processes, water management, and human impacts in a regional-to-global context.
-REU students will observe how water from the mountains affect agriculture and society in the valley below via cultural exchanges and service learning projects.
+REU students will observe how water from the mountains affect agriculture and society in the valley below.
 These experiences will provide them with global competences, which include the ability to live and work effectively in a diverse and global society, and articulate the value of a diverse and global perspective.

-Under new leadership, this REU will build upon the success of a previous REU at the same location.
+This REU, starting in 2018, builds upon the success of a previous REU at the same location.
 In the programs that occurred in 2011, 2012 and 2013, 30 students had the opportunity to conduct original field research with faculty mentors at the TAMU Soltis Center.
-Check out the 2012 REU blog and our Flickr account to get an idea of how engaging, exciting and interestating the program is!
+Check out photos from the previous years, the 2012 REU blog and our Flickr account to get an idea of how engaging, exciting and interesting the program is!

 Funding for this REU site is provided by the National Science Foundation’s Division of Earth Sciences located in Alexandria, VA.
 Award number: EAR-1659848.
 The NSF contact for this program is Luciana Astiz.
 NSF does not handle REU applications; please contact each REU site directly for application information.